-As disclosed in the Company's announcement dated 23 September 2022, the Group has renewed the continuing connected transaction under the Tencent mobile game platform developer agreement and San Guo Zhi Ren mobile product cooperation agreement (the "San Guo Zhi Ren Mobile Game Cooperation Agreement") in relation to the mobile game "San Guo Zhi Ren" (三國之刃) entered into by Tencent Computer and Xiamen Yidou dated 10 September 2020 for a term of two years commenced from 11 September 2020 and ended on 10 September 2022.
-On 23 September 2022, Xiamen Yidou entered into the renewed San Guo Zhi Ren Mobile Game Cooperation Agreement (the "Renewed San Guo Zhi Ren Mobile Game Cooperation Agreement") with Tencent Computer for a term commencing from 11 September 2022 and ending on 10 September 2023, pursuant to which Xiamen Yidou grants Tencent Computer the exclusive right to distribute and operate the mobile game "San Guo Zhi Ren" (三國之刃), and Xiamen Yidou provides the content of the mobile game and technical support of the running software.
+As disclosed in the Company's announcement dated 28 September 2023, the Group entered into the supplemental agreement to renew the continuing connected transactions under the 2022 San Guo Zhi Ren Mobile Game Cooperation Agreement.
+The 2022 San Guo Zhi Ren Mobile Game Cooperation Agreement was renewed for a term of one year commencing from 11 September 2023 and ending on 10 September 2024, pursuant to which Xiamen Yidou grants Tencent Computer the exclusive right to distribute and operate the mobile game "San Guo Zhi Ren" (= 國之刃), and Xiamen Yidou provides the content of the mobile game and technical support of the running software.
 Tencent Computer provides the mobile game product operating system, the server, the interface with operators and users, system maintenance and certain customer services.
-The annual cap of the transactions under the Renewed San Guo Zhi Ren Mobile Game Cooperation Agreement for the period from 11 September 2022 to 10 September 2023 is RMB8,000,000.
+The annual cap of the transactions under the supplemental agreement for the period from 11 September 2023 to 10 September 2024 is RMB5,000,000.

-The actual transaction amount of all transactions under the Renewed San Guo Zhi Ren Mobile Game Cooperation Agreement for the period from 11 September 2022 to 31 December 2022 amounted to RMB2,278,000.
+The actual transaction amount of all transactions under the supplemental agreement of the 2022 San Guo Zhi Ren Mobile Game Cooperation Agreement for the period from 11 September 2023 to 31 December 2023 amounted to RMB1,726,000.

-2022 Tencent Cloud Services Agreements
+Renewed Tencent Cloud Services Agreements

-As disclosed in the Company's announcement dated 1 June 2022, the Group renewed the continuing connected transactions under the Tencent cloud services agreement (the "Tencent Cloud Services Agreements") entered into by Tencent Cloud and Xiamen Youli dated 2 June 2021 for a term of one year commenced from 1 June 2021 and ended on 31 May 2022.
-On 1 June 2022, the renewed Tencent cloud services agreements (the "2022 Tencent Cloud Services Agreements") have been entered into by each of Xiamen Youli and Kailuo Tianxia with Tencent Cloud for a term of one year commencing from 1 June 2022 and ending on 31 May 2023, pursuant to which Xiamen Youli and Kailuo Tianxia purchase and use certain Tencent cloud services provided by Tencent Cloud including system services composed of various products and services such as computing and network, cloud virtual machine, cloud database, cloud security, monitoring and management, domain name resolution service, video service, big data and artificial intelligence.
-The annual cap of the transactions under the 2022 Tencent Cloud Services Agreements for the period from 1 June 2022 to 31 May 2023 is RMB5,100,000.
+As disclosed in the Company's announcement dated 1 June 2023, the Group entered into the supplemental agreements to renew the continuing connected transactions under the 2022 Tencent cloud services agreement.
+The 2022 Tencent cloud services agreements were renewed for a term of one year commencing from 1 June 2023 and ending on 31 May 2024, pursuant to which Xiamen Youli and Kailuo Tianxia purchase and use certain Tencent cloud services provided by Tencent Cloud including system services composed of various products and services such as computing and network, cloud virtual machine, cloud database, cloud security, monitoring and management, domain name resolution service, video service, big data and artificial intelligence.
+The annual cap of the transactions under the the supplemental agreements for the period from 1 June 2023 to 31 May 2024 is RMB5,000,000.

-The actual transaction amount of all transactions under the 2022 Tencent Cloud Services Agreements for the period from 1 June 2022 to 31 December 2022 amounted to RMB2,385,000.
+The actual transaction amount of all transactions under the supplemental agreement of 2022 Tencent cloud services agreements for the period from 1 June 2023 to 31 December 2023 amounted to RMB1,176,000.